-- Details of ILAE national chapter and their officers and council members.
-There are links to the chapter website (where available) and email contact details. - The annual reports of individual chapter are also posted where these are available. - Map showing geographic location of each chapter, with a clickable search facility.
+- Details of ILAE national chapters and their officers and council members.
+There are links to the chapter Web site (where available) and email contact details. - The annual reports of individual chapter are also posted when available. - Map showing geographic location of each chapter, with a clickable search facility.

-Publications section
+Publications Section